 The true difficulty of this music, then, is not the structure underlying it.
 This is relatively easy to understand: anyone with a rudimentary knowledge of combinatorics could make sense of Babbitt's theoretical writings, and there is none of the aura of the occult that we find in the Boulez of say Pli selon pli.
 Even the aural recognition of these structures in the music, though perhaps daunting, does not place us in contact with the essence of the musical here.
 As Kyle Gann puts it in his essay on his aesthetic, "It was becoming dessicated, a kind of exercise of constantly active attention.
 All music had become expressively interchangeable."

 Milton Babbitt is no stranger to the power of the musical in music, no more than was, say Bach.
 In fact, Babbitt's earliest experiences with music, which impressed him enough to eventually draw him away from mathematics, were of jazz and popular music.
 The Babbitt we hear in the theoretical writings is not the same Babbitt we hear in, say, Philomel.
 We can hear emotionality in this music if we allow ourselves to.
-Babbitt speaks almost sentimentally about the piece in a 2000 interview for OHM, saying that, among other things,
+Babbitt speaks almost sentimentally about the piece in a 2000 interview for OHM, saying that, among other things,"Philomel" is very near and dear to my heart."

 What is needed is a reevaluation of the work of Milton Babbitt in terms of its musical affect, a phenomenological reading of the extremity (Schoenberg's revolution pushed to its ultimate, translucent conclusion) that forms the basis of his work.
 What seems like musical arrogance can perhaps be reinterpreted along the lines of the way Bach's music (think of the Mass in B Minor) is heard by millions of non-experts - it is at no point an exercise in fugual technique, although it could not exist apart from this.